Like most figure

 each attached to an arm half.
 Mold parting lines were easily scraped off

 with a hobby knife.
 The left arm attaches to the body at the left elbow;

 the right arm (with hand holding a teeny little guitar pick!) at the shoulder.

 Only the left elbow needed puttying.
-The right arm was attached at the
+The right arm attached cleanly at

 one of the two assembled parts was glued with a considerable offset which

 would require some work to fix.
 The seam was puttied and the hair was reshaped